David Shafer (politician)

-David James Shafer (born April 29, 1965) is an American politician who is a former chairman of the Georgia Republican Party.
+David James Shafer (born April 29, 1965) is an American politician who served as President Pro Tempore of the Georgia State Senate and State Chairman of the Georgia Republican Party.

 From 2002 to 2019, Shafer was a Republican member of the Georgia State Senate from Senate District 48, a suburban district located north of Atlanta that includes portions of Fulton County and Gwinnett County.
+He was elected the 69th President Pro Tempore of the State Senate in 2013 and re-eleccted twice.

-Shafer was a Republican candidate for lieutenant governor in 2018, but was narrowly defeated in the primary runoff election by Geoff Duncan.
-On May 18, 2019, Shafer was elected Chairman of the Georgia Republican Party at the party's state convention.
+Shafer was a Republican candidate for Lieutenant Governor in 2018, placing first in a three way Republican primary but narrowly losing in the primary runoff election to Geoff Duncan.

+Shafer was elected Chairman of the Georgia Republican Party at the party's state convention on May 18, 2019, winning a four way race on the first ballot.
+He was re-elected in 2021 and then designated "Chairman Emeritus" by unanimous vote at the conclusion of his second term in 2023.

-On August 14, 2023, he was indicted along with 18 other people in the prosecution related to the 2020 election in Georgia.
+On August 14, 2023, he was indicted along with President Donald J. Trump and 17 other people in the prosecution brought by Fulton District Attorney Fani Willis related to the 2020 election in Georgia.
+Following the disqualification of Willis for misconduct, Shafer was exonerated by the nonpartisan Prosecuting Attorneys Council of Georgia.
+The charges against him were dismissed and expunged.
+Shafer's attorney called the prosecution "the most disturbing abuse of prosecutorial discretion" that he had observed in nearly 40 years of practicing law.

 Early life and education

-Shafer was raised in Dunwoody, a suburb of Atlanta in DeKalb County.
-He was educated in DeKalb County Public Schools including Peachtree High School before graduating from the University of Georgia with a degree in political science.
-He was an intern in the Washington, D.C., office of United States Senator Sam Nunn.
+Born in Pennsylvania, Shafer was raised in Dunwoody, a suburb of Atlanta in DeKalb County.
+He was educated in DeKalb County Public Schools.
+He graduated from Peachtree High School.
+He attended the University of Georgia, graduating with a degree in political science.
+He was an academic intern in the Washington, D.C., office of United States Senator Sam Nunn.